ecupaio/personal-site/_drafts/how-to-make-an-effective-website.md

 Now that you have your objectives for users visiting your site, let's see which of them are conversions.
 Conversions are when you turn a user into a customer.
 For example, when someone schedules a meeting with me, that's a conversion.
 They saw my site and we're impressed with my portfolio, so they scheduled a meeting with me.
 I actually log that conversion into Google Analytics and now I can see which pages are most effective at helping me convert users.
 Since this is the primary objective of my site and my only conversion, I make it available in every section.
 It's at the bottom of this post!
 Always make sure your users can convert at a point of interest.
 If you are describing your services, then allow the user to take action upon reading how wonderful your business is.

 ## One thing at a time

+Now you have your objectives for your site and you know which ones will directly help your business grow, you can start on your layout.